 - Cartier (25 thousand UAH, 2007)

-However, experts say that the declared prices are significantly lower than market ones.
-For example, the cost of Patek Philippe in 2024 can be tens of thousands of dollars, which questioned the truth of the amounts specified in the declaration.
+However, experts note that the declared prices are significantly lower than market prices.
+For example, the cost of a Patek Philippe watch in 2024 could be tens of thousands of dollars, which casts doubt on the veracity of the amounts indicated in the declaration.

 As for the fleet, Borisenko uses two premium cars:

-- Lexus NX300H (2014) - Borisenko has the right to use free use, the owner of the car - Anna Chaika (probably a relative of his wife), declared cost - 817 thousand UAH.
+- Lexus NX300H (2014) — Borisenko has the right to free use, the owner of the car is Hanna Chaika (probably a relative of his wife), the declared value is UAH 817,000.

-In 2024, Borisenko declared UAH 1 million salaries from the AMCU and UAH 38 thousand from SE “Kyivoblagrolis”.
-At the same time, his wife did not specify any income.
+In 2024, Borysenko declared UAH 1 million in salary from the Antimonopoly Service of Ukraine and UAH 38,000 from the Kyivoblagrolis State Enterprise.
+At the same time, his wife did not indicate any income.

-This is a significant violation of the Law on Prevention of Corruption, as members of the declarant's family are obliged to provide information about all sources of profit.
-The lack of this data may indicate an effort to hide the sources of funds for which real estate and luxurious things were purchased.
+This is a significant violation of the Law "On Prevention of Corruption", as family members of the declarant are required to provide information on all sources of income.
+The absence of this data may indicate an attempt to hide the sources of funds used to purchase real estate and luxury items.

-Despite the high level of income, Borisenko retains a relatively small amount of cash:
+Despite his high income, Borysenko keeps a relatively small amount of cash:

 - 100 thousand UAH

-Borisenko heads the AMCU department, which deals with the fight against monopolies and anti -corruption activities.
-However, his declaration raises serious questions about income and expenses.
+Borysenko heads the Antimonopoly and Anti-Corruption Branch of the Antimonopoly and Anti-Corruption Commission of Ukraine.
+However, his declaration raises serious questions about the consistency of income and expenses.